nabo

 The Fighting Basques: Memory of WWII

-Our mission is to honor the valor, sacrifice, and enduring legacy of Basque WWII veterans who served with the United States Armed Forces, including the Merchant Marine, recognizing their profound contributions to freedom and democracy.
-Through commemoration, education, and advocacy, we pledge to ensure their stories are remembered, their sacrifices acknowledged, and their courage celebrated for generations to come.
+Our mission is to honor the courage, sacrifice, and enduring legacy of Basque men and women who served with the United States Armed Forces, including the Merchant Marine during World War II, recognizing their profound contributions to freedom, democracy, and equality.
+Through commemorations, educational initiatives, and public engagement, we pledge to ensure their stories —often overlooked or forgotten— are remembered, their sacrifices acknowledged, and their courage celebrated for generations to come.

 The Memorial Monument | Make a Donation | Other Ways to Contribute | Video Presentation |